Fuerteventura in Spring

 Fuerteventura is the second largest of the Canary Islands and has an arid desert-like landscape with an impressive volcanic, mountainous interior.
 Known locally as Viejo Pais Canario or 'the old country', Fuerteventura could be seen as a cheap and convenient alternative to North Africa, and though the birdlist is shorter, bustards, sandgrouse and coursers offer spectacular birding with a distinct feel of Morocco.

 During this holiday we spend an exciting week discovering the avian life of the barrancos, key coastal locations, and the arid desert interior.
 In mid-March we will enjoy searching for the desert specialities of the island, plus other breeding birds and a variety of migrants.
 High on our list is Houbara Bustard, and we may be fortunate to see an individual conducting the impressive breeding display.
-Fuerteventura is a good destination for those wishing to see endangered Houbara, they are easier here than in many other places, and by using our vehicle as a hide, we hope for close-up views of this impressive display - the pics on this page were taken during our January 2015 visit.
+Fuerteventura is a good destination for those wishing to see endangered Houbara, they are easier here than in many other places, and by using our vehicle as a hide, we hope for close-up views of this impressive display.

 Beautiful Cream-coloured Courser is also present in this semi-arid landscape, and we might see several birds running around in pairs, often standing upright to peer across the plains, and sometimes the birds scuttle close to our vehicles, allowing good photographic opportunities.
 The island's only endemic bird, Fuerteventura Chat, with only around 1,000 pairs in existence is another important species, and we hope to find these attractive 'stonechats' perching and perhaps singing at the top of thorny scrub vegetation in a few select ravines and slopes.
 Other key breeding birds include Barbary Partridge, Barbary Falcon, Black-bellied Sandgrouse, Egyptian Vulture, Trumpeter Finch, Lesser Short-toed Lark, African Blue Tit (degener), and Canaries-endemic Berthelot's Pipit.
 Spanish Sparrow, Hoopoe, Lesser Short-toed Lark, Stone Curlew and Laughing Dove are among other resident birds of interest.
 Introduced species include Monk Parakeet and Red-vented Bulbul.